Warren B. Woodson: Education and coaching career

 Woodson received a degree from Baylor University in 1924, majoring in Bible and history, and a degree from Springfield College in 1926, majoring in physical education.
-He coached four sports at Texarkana College from 1927 to 1934 and, in three of the same years also coached three sports at a nearby high school.
+He coached four sports at Texarkana Junior College from 1927 to 1934 and, in three of the same years also coached three sports at a nearby high school.

 He then moved on to Arkansas State Teachers College (now University of Central Arkansas) in Conway from 1935 to 1940.
 In his second year, his team had a perfect 8–0 season.
 Won 2000 Elijah Pitts Award (named after the Conway, Arkansas, native and Green Bay Packer legend) for Conway athletic lifetime achievement.

 Woodson accepted the head coaching job at Hardin–Simmons University in 1941.
 During World War II, Woodson served for three years as a lieutenant commander in the United States Navy.
 The Hardin-Simmons football program was canceled from 1943 to 1945.
 After Woodson returned, his 1946 team went unbeaten with an 11–0 record.
 His 1948 team was in three bowls: the Grape Bowl on December 4, a 35–35 tie with College of the Pacific; the Shrine Bowl December 18, a 40–12 victory over Ouachita Baptist; and Camellia Bowl December 30, a 49–12 victory over Wichita.

 Woodson coached at the University of Arizona from 1952 to 1956 and at New Mexico State University from 1958 to 1967.
 His 1960 team went 11–0.
 He was head coach at Trinity University in San Antonio, Texas from 1972 to 1973 and later was consultant at New Mexico Highlands.

 Woodson coached players who won the national rushing title nine times: